noun, plural Sas·sa·nids, Sas·sa·ni·dae [suh-sah-ni-dee, -san-i-]. /səˈsɑ nɪˌdi, -ˈsæn ɪ-/.

 QUIZ YOURSELF ON THE 12 TYPES OF VERB TENSES!

 Origin of Sassanid

-Examples from the Web for sassanid
+Example sentences from the Web for Sassanid

 The lives of the women of the Sassanid were not always to be envied.Oriental Women|Edward Bagby Pollard

 With Chosroes I (531-579) came a last period of Sassanid vigour.

 Moreover, a great and exhausting struggle began with the Sassanid Empire in Persia.